pyccel/pyccel/developer_docs/wrapper_stage.md

 Each of these objects is checked to verify the type.
 If the type does not match the expected type then an error is raised as described in the [C-API documentation](https://docs.python.org/3/c-api/intro.html#exceptions).
 If the type does match then the value is unpacked into a C object.
 This is done using custom functions defined in `pyccel/stdlib/cwrapper/` or `pyccel/stdlib/cwrapper_ndarrays/` (see these files for more details) or using functions provided by `Python.h`.

 In order to create all the nodes necessary to describe the unpacking of the arguments we use functions named `_extract_X_FunctionDefArgument` where `X` is the type of the object being extracted from the `FunctionDefArgument`.
 This allows such functions to call each other recursively.
-This is notably useful for container types (tuples, lists, etc) whose elements may themselves be container types or scalar types whose type must be checked using the same functions that would be necessary were the element itself an argument.
+This is notably useful for container types (tuples, lists, etc) whose elements may themselves be container types.
+The types of scalars are checked in the same way regardless of whether they are arguments or elements of a container so this also reduces code duplication.

 Once C objects have been retrieved the function is called normally.